vlang/v/doc/docs.md

 ### Javascript Backend

-To debug the generated Javascript output you can active source maps:
+To debug the generated Javascript output you can activate source maps:
 `v -b js -sourcemap hello.v -o hello.js`

 For all supported options check the latest help: